Draws Made Simple - How to Hit a Draw

 In this post, WhysGuy will cover:

-• Why it's important to have the ability to hit a draw.
+• Why it's important to have the ability to hit a draw in golf.

 • Practical swing adjustments you can make to start hitting draws.

-• How the WhyGolf Alignment Disc can help you learn how to hit a draw.
+• How the WhyGolf Alignment Discs can help you learn how to hit a draw in golf.

-Why is it Important to Know How to Hit a Draw?
+Why is it Important to Know How to Hit a Draw in Golf?

 Aside from the fact that draws are aesthetically pleasing, draws can provide many benefits to your golf game.